lan/MTAGEI/README.md

 Installing Guide
 ----------------

-`MAGENTA` package requires R with version 3.6.1 or higher, which can be downloaded and installed from [Github](https://github.com/lan/MAGENTA).
+`MTAGEI` package requires R with version 3.6.1 or higher, which can be downloaded and installed from [Github](https://github.com/lan/MTAGEI).

-    install.packages("MAGENTA.tar.gz", repos = NULL, type = "source")
+    install.packages("MTAGEI.tar.gz", repos = NULL, type = "source")

 ### Package dependencies

-`MAGENTA` package depends on several R packages, which will be downloaded before installing `MAGENTA`. `MAGENTA` also uses non-exported R code from R packages `ACAT` and `SKAT`.
-The `MAGENTA` package functions with all packages in their versions as they appear on `CRAN` or `github` on January 23, 2020 and October 28, 2021, respectively.
+`MTAGEI` package depends on several R packages, which will be downloaded before installing `MTAGEI`. `MTAGEI` also uses non-exported R code from R packages `ACAT` and `SKAT`.
+The `MTAGEI` package functions with all packages in their versions as they appear on `CRAN` or `github` on January 23, 2020 and October 28, 2021, respectively.
 The versions of software are, specifically: